Del Sol Quartet: Amplifying Asian Voices

+Podcast

+Sounds Current a Del Sol Podcast was launched in June 2024.
+Co-hosted by Quartet founding member Charlton Lee, the inaugural season follows the creation and journey of Del Sol with Huang Ruo's Angel Island Oratorio.
+From its premiere at the Presidio Theater of San Francisco in 2021 to its recent sold-out performances in New York in 2024, The Angel Island Project has brought the history and poetry of Angel Island’s detainees to audiences across the US and overseas.

+Alongside Lee, the podcast is co-hosted by Del Sol’s cellist Kathryn Bates and violinists Benjamin Kreith and Hyeyung Sol Yoon.
+Season one guests include composer Huang Ruo, Angel Island Immigration Station Foundation’s Executive Director Ed Tepporn, poet Genny Lim, Angel Island descendent Andi Wong, and Angel Island State Park interpreter Casey Dexter-Lee.
+Additional featured guests include Sid Chen, Emiko Ono, Susan Moffat, Senior Master Sergeant Taylor Armstrong, and Matthew Ozawa.

+Sounds Current was also one of four podcasts nominated for the 2024 Tribeca Festival's Independent Audio Nonfiction Award.
+It was previewed before its release at the Tribeca Festival's Official Selection Previews by Lee and Sounds Current producer Andrea Klunder.

 Environmental Work

 The Quartet explores the intersection between environment and music.
 They are known for their nature performances, including roaming concerts at the Albany Bulb, pop-up concerts in Mendocino's redwoods, and their annual white water rafting trip on Yampa River the with Holiday Expeditions.

 They also work in the intersection of artists and climate change activism, including a current project with Gabriela Lena Frank Creative Academy of Music's "Composing Earth" program.

 Joy Project

-During the COVID-19 lockdown, the Quartet commissioned over 20 works known as the Joy Project, which they begun performing outdoors in September 2020 to inspire joy in the community.
+During the COVID-19 lockdown, the Quartet commissioned over 20 works known as the Joy Project, which they began performing outdoors in September 2020 to inspire joy in the community.
 The performances occurred in pop-up locations of street corners, closed movie theatres, coffee shops, and parks.
 Composers include: Pamela Z, Lisa Mezzaccappa, Andy Akiho, Mark Orton, and more.
 In 2022-2023, the performances continued through partnerships, including performances at the Salesforce Park and different branches of the San Francisco Public Library.
 In 2022, the Quartet was the closing act to the Atlantic Magazine's Pursuit of Happiness Conference.